LukasFlorian/T1000/main.typ

   caption: [The initial SSD-ResNet architecture], )<initial-resnet-image>

-\"LayerX\" in the architecture diagram names a series of convolutional bottleneck blocks - for a more detailed description of the individual layers and blocks, refer to @ResNetV15PyTorch and @backbone-networks.
+,\"LayerX,\" in the architecture diagram names a series of convolutional bottleneck blocks - for a more detailed description of the individual layers and blocks, refer to @ResNetV15PyTorch and @backbone-networks.
 It is important to keep in mind that despite the #ssd-resnet diagram appearing less complex than that of #ssd-vgg, it is actually significantly deeper, as noted in the aforementioned @backbone-networks and also made apparent by compqaring @priors-resnet and @priors-vgg.

 #figure(
   caption: [#ssd-resnet anchor boxes],